-In the first quarter of 2014, the independent directors evaluated the performance, and reviewed the compensation, of the Chief Executive Officer.
-At that time, the Compensation Committee also evaluated the performance and reviewed the compensation of selected other executive officers.
-The Compensation Committee also approved for each executive officer a target annual incentive for 2014 performance and the specific corporate performance metric that Aon's performance would be measured against for 2014.
+In the first quarter of 2015, the independent directors evaluated the performance, and reviewed the compensation, of the Chief Executive Officer.
+At that time, the Compensation Committee also evaluated the performance and reviewed the compensation of selected other senior executives.
+The Compensation Committee also approved for each executive officer a target annual incentive for 2015 performance and the specific corporate performance metric that Aon's performance would be measured against for 2015.

-In connection with this annual compensation review, management presented the Compensation Committee with compensation tally sheets reporting compensation paid for 2013 and competitive pay data, where available, as a market check.
-The Compensation Committee also reviewed and considered the overall performance of Aon against a target that was established for 2013 culminating in certain compensation decisions made by the Compensation Committee during the first quarter of 2014.
+In connection with this annual compensation review, management presented the Compensation Committee with compensation tally sheets reporting compensation paid for 2014 and competitive pay data, where available, as a market check.
+The Compensation Committee also reviewed and considered the overall performance of Aon against targets that were established for 2014 culminating in certain compensation decisions made by the Compensation Committee during the first quarter of 2015.
 The Compensation Committee's decisions with respect to the compensation of our executive officers are described in this proxy statement in the section captioned "Compensation Discussion and Analysis."